 This setting allows you to set the transaction source for the scan.
 This is helpful for times when you'd like to differentiate bank checks that are from the bank's bill pay system from normal personal checks.
 You'll notice that not all transaction sources are displayed on this list.
-Only those that are marked as 'Show In Check Scanner' under Admin Tools > General Settings > Defined Types > Transaction Source .
+You'll only see those that are marked as 'Show In Check Scanner' under Admin Tools > General Settings > Defined Types > Transaction Source.